Leroy-bit/connect-four-online/docs/server/explorer.md

 - `bool` - True if the game started, False otherwise

-### checkIfPlayersCountIsEnough
+### checkIfUsersCountIsEnough
-> async def checkIfPlayersCountIsEnough(game_id: int) -> bool:
+> async def checkIfUsersCountIsEnough(game_id: int) -> bool:

-Checks if the number of players in the game no more than 2
+Checks if the number of users in the game no more than 2

 **Parameters:**
 - `game_id`_: int_ - game id

 **Returns:**
-- `bool` - True if the number of players in the game >= 2, False otherwise
+- `bool` - True if the number of users in the game >= 2, False otherwise

 ## WebSocketAccessor